ExploitXpErtz/HashCrackerX/README.md

 ## Introduction:
 Fast, Advanced and Simple Hash Cracker powered by Python's Standard Libraries and Uses Parallel Processing, Auto-Detection Functions to improve Hash Cracking Processes.

-**Disclaimer:**
-Any actions and/or activities related to HashCrackerX are solely your responsibility.
-Misuse of this tool can result in criminal charges brought against the persons in question.
-The contributors will not be held responsible for any criminal charges brought against individuals misusing this toolkit to break the law.
-This tool is made for educational purposes only.
-Do not attempt to violate the law with anything contained here.

 ## Features:
 - **Automatic Hash Type Detection:** Automatically detects the hash type for well-known hash types.
 - **High-Speed Performance:** Much faster than other hash cracking tools on the internet.